Fresh Jots vs Obsidian

 /options

-— .md files come across as MyNotes notes
+— .md files come across as Fresh Jots notes

-(rich-text in everyday mode, plain-text in code mode), with folder structure mirrored over.
-Some users
+(rich-text in everyday mode, plain-text in code mode), with folder structure mirrored over — flattened to

-Try MyNotes — no vault, no plugins, just notes
+Try Fresh Jots — no vault, no plugins, just notes

-10 notes free, forever.
+10 notes free.
 No card, no trial clock — just sign up and write.